WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 - app - dapp's domain url

 Expiry should be calculated from the addition of the issuance date and the notify request TTL (86400 seconds)

+## Notify Update

+The wallet creates a notify update by signing a JWT with the Identity Key corrresponding the blockchain account subscribed

+This is achieved using [Identity Keys](../../servers/keys/identity-keys) and did-jwt with the following claims:

+- act - description of action intent.
+Must be equal to "notify_update"
+- iss - did:key of an identity key.
+Enables to resolve attached blockchain account.
+- aud - dapp's domain url
+- sub - blockchain account that this notify subscription is associated with (did:pkh)
+- scp - scope of notification types authorized by the user

+Expiry should be calculated from the addition of the issuance date and the notify request TTL (2592000 seconds)

 ## Notify Update Response